eclipse-keyple/keyple-website/content/post/release-2023-04-05-java/index.md

 draft: false
 ---

-Published on April 05, 2023, this version fixes a logging issue that caused crashes when level is "trace" and an issue with reader type identification filters.
+Published on April 05, 2023, this version fixes a logging issue that causes crashes when level is "trace" and an issue with reader type identification filters.

 For more information, please visit the component